RATHOD-SHUBHAM/Full-Stack-web-projects/README.md

   - Responsive front-end design is done using BootStrap 5.
   - Node.Js & ExpressJs is used for backend (API),
   - MongoDB as database.
-  - POSTMAN was used to test API's
+  - POSTMAN was used to test API's.
-  -
 ------------------------------------------------------------------------------------------------------------------------------------------------------